jamesonmccowan/table-paginator/README.md

 **active_class** : Set the class for page buttons to have when active.
 Defaults to "active".

+**disable** : true or false, shows all rows of the table and hides pagination controlls if set to true.

 **tail\_call** : Function to be called after paginator is done, and after every turn of the page, or changing of the number of rows per page.